Are You a Terrible Forgiver?

 This took a lot of pressure off us and State Farm gained a customer for life.

 After the trial ended, I stopped giving this woman rides, much to her surprise.
 I guess she didn’t expect the lawsuit to have any lasting consequences.
 She started attending a new church soon after and I hope she’s happy.
 But greed is still firmly lodged in her heart.
-She’d sue me again at the first opportunity.
+I’m convinced he’d sue me or again at the first opportunity.

 Forgiving someone doesn’t mean you have to be foolish.